Adding Links in the Web Player

 Design Tips for Interactive Canvases

-- Make canvases look like buttons or add a highlight/text to indicate interactivity.
+- Make canvases look like buttons or add a highlight or tooltip to indicate interactivity.

 - For multiple interactive areas on the same canvas, split them into separate canvases by using the Parallel Project Selection tool in Selection Mode.